 They offer the comfort of pyjamas but are stylish and acceptable to go outside in, and I love them so much that I still spend most of my time in soft jersey trousers.
 Once you’re running around after a toddler and picking alphabetti spaghetti up off the floor 50 million times a day they come into their own!

-I love these soft GOTS organic jersey culottes from sustainable fashion company Thought.
+I love these soft GOTS organic jersey lounge trousers from sustainable fashion company Thought.
 They feature a wide fold-over waistband, comfortable pockets and a wide slouchy leg, making them perfect for comfortable yet stylish postpartum life.

 Postpartum life is an emotional rollercoaster and your hormones are all over the place in the days after giving birth.

-I didn’t need nipple cream personally but Weleda is a fantastic brand with a wide range of products for pregnancy and postpartum recovery, including a fragrance-free nipple balm.
+Weleda is a fantastic ethical brand with a wide range of products for pregnancy and postpartum recovery, including a fragrance-free nipple balm.
 It’s not vegan though due to beeswax, which is a common ingredient in natural organic nipple creams.

 If you want a vegan option then try every crunchy-mama’s household staple, organic coconut oil.

 Another recommendation for nursing mothers, fenugreek is a traditional herb used to help boost milk supply.
-It’s usually top of the list of lactation boosters for mums struggling to breastfeed, but I should mention that it has mixed results.
-Some mothers swear by it, others find it has a negative impact on their supply so make sure you pay attention to how well it is working.
-I highly recommend the website Kelly Mom for breastfeeding and nursing knowledge – she has an excellent blog piece on galactagogues (substances for increasing milk supply) that is worth reading if you are considering using them.
+It’s usually top of the list of lactation boosters for mums struggling to breastfeed, but I should mention that it can have mixed results.
+Give it a try but keep an eye on your supply to make sure it’s working.

-And finally, this one is for mothers who have had an abdominal birth.
+And finally, this one is for mothers who have had an abdominal birth (c-section).
 Obviously all mums in postpartum recovery need a good massage, but I added this gorgeous organic massage oil for women who want to reduce the appearance of their c-section scar.

 It is rich in vitamin E and, when used carefully on the scar, can help aid skin recovery.
 Make sure you research how to take care of your c section scar and follow the advice of your medical team.